Own-Data-Privateer/hoardy-mail/README.md

   imaparms delete "${common[@]}" --folder INBOX
   ```

-  Though, setting at least `--older-than 1`, to make sure you won't lose any data in case you forgot you are running another instance of `imaparms` or another IMAP client that changes message flags (`imaparms` will abort if it notices another client doing it, but better be safe than sorry), is highly recommended anyway.
+  Though, setting at least `--older-than 1`, to make sure you won't lose any data in case you forgot you are running another instance of `imaparms` or another IMAP client that changes message flags is highly recommended.

 - Fetch everything GMail considers to be Spam for local filtering:
   ```